Axway/open-banking-docs/content/en/docs/Validation/fdx/_index.md

 3. Click **Certificates**.
 Ensure a TPP client certificate is installed for the target environment.
 If not:
     * Click **Add Certificate**.
-    * Type the target host for the Authorization server (auth-server environment variable) and leave the port empty (if exposed on 443 as by default).
+    * Type the target host for the Authorization Server (auth-server environment variable) and leave the port empty (if exposed on 443 as by default).
     * Select the certificate and private key (CRT file and KEY file respectively) to be used for MTLS connection.
     * Click **Add**.
     * Click **Add Certificate**.